farouqzaib/treebeard/README.md

 `topics` is a comma-delimited list of topics from the paper

 The command above will generate a report for the provided query and save it to a markdown file - [Generated Report](examples/Economic%20development%20of%20Nigeria%20contrasting%201970%20with%20current%20trends_report.md)

+Report generation typically takes a few minutes; dependent on latency and availability of LLM provider, Google search and index size.